Fear

 You cannot stop thinking about something simply by willing it — you must replace it with something else.
 Please allow me to demonstrate:

 Stop thinking about elephants.
 I said stop it!
-Stop thinking about their big flappy ears, and their rough gray skin, and their long trunk which they use both as a nose and to drink with.
+Stop thinking about their big flappy ears, and their rough gray skin, and their long trunk which they use both as a nose, an appendage for manipulating their environment, and a straw to drink with.
 Quit thinking about their sharp ivory tusks and their flat-bottomed feet, and their tails with tasseled ends.
 Cease thinking about how incredibly intelligent they are and how they can communicate over long distances using low-frequency sounds.
 Stop it, I tell you!
 Stop it now!
 STOP!

 All you have successfully accomplished during the entire previous paragraph is think about and imagine the appearance of elephants, despite my repeated commands to the contrary.